pledgedavis/movies/README.md

 # Movies
-   Flagship Cinemas Movie Theatre clone-
+   Flagship Cinemas movie theatre clone-
 Welcome to my movie theatre app!
 Where users can schedule a time to go watch their favorite movies at flagship cinemas.